tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

 ### 5. Create Lambda Function

+> **Warning:** Your Lambda must be in the same AWS Region and Account as the DynamoDB Table and S3 Bucket.

 1. Go to AWS Lambda and create a new function.
 2. Select 'Author from Scratch' option
 2. Name it something memorable, such as "TinybirdDynamoCDC".